In this travel guide Prague I’ll tell you everything you need to know before you visit this gorgeous city in the Czech Republic.

 What are the highlights?

+Prague is considered to be one of the prettiest European cities.
 There are many highlights in Prague, these are the most popular (and definitely worth a visit):

 Prague Castle is a huge complex, where you can get lost for a while.
 The cathedral alone is definitely worth a visit, just like the famous Golden Lane.
 It’s also a great experience to watch the changing of the guards.
 To visit some places in Prague Castle, you’ll need to get a ticket.
 Check the official website for more information.